 Blockchain use cases in fintech have taken the world by storm.
 The popularity of blockchain keeps on growing.
 By 2018-2022 many European and North American banks were exploring the technology and how to leverage it.
 Financial companies spent around $552 million on blockchain projects globally.
 But, what is this technology exactly, and which blockchain usability will change the face of banking and finance?

 This article will provide you with simple answers to both these questions and share different examples of blockchain ecosystems influencing global finance.

-What is blockchain technology and how blockchain solutions are revolutionizing the financial services sector?
+What is blockchain technology, and how does it revolutionize the financial services sector?